pbyrne84/DynamicReturnTypePlugin/README.md

 }
 ```

 returnTypeNameSpace and returnTypeClass are separated before hand to ease manipulation within the function call.
-The returnTypeNameSpace does not trim the leading slash of the start and runs as is.
+The returnTypeNameSpace trims the leading slash so \DomDocument is DomDocument.

 #### Replacement callback file handling/compilation.
 The only restriction is the script file must be in the the same folder as its related dynamicReturnTypeMeta.json.
 This restriction may be lifted at some point but it adds complexity.